-The asphalt mixture may be stored in non-insulated storage silos for a period of time not exceeding 3 hours.
-The asphalt mixture may be stored in insulated storage silos for a period of time not exceeding 8 hours.
+The fuel resistant asphalt mixture may be stored in non-insulated storage silos for a period of time not exceeding 3 hours.
+The fuel resistant asphalt pavement may be stored in insulated storage silos for a period of time not exceeding 8 hours.
 No differences in the mix removed from silos and the mix loaded into trucks are allowed.